The number of tangencies between two families of curves: Conditional upper bound for the doubly-grounded case

+\begin{thm} Given a family of $n$ red and blue curves that lie inside a circle such that no two curves of the same color intersect and every curve touches the circle once, then the number of tangencies between the curves is $O(n^{4/3})$ if Conjecture \ref{conj:01} holds. \end{thm}

+\begin{proof} We prove by induction that the number of touchings is at most $dn ^{4/3}$ for a suitable $d$.
+This certainly holds for small $n$.
+For a general $n$, by a continuity argument we can split the boundary circle into two arcs such that each arc touches at most $\lceil n/2\rceil$ curves of each color.
+Then the number of touchings between the red curves (resp.\ blue curves) touching the first arc and the blue curves (resp.\ red curves) touching the second arc is at most $cn^{4/3}$ by Theorem \ref{thm:doubly-grounded}, where the $c$ is hidden in the $O$ notation.
+The touchings between the red and blue curves touching the same arc is at most $d\lceil n/2\rceil ^{4/3}$ by induction (after deforming the drawing such that the arc becomes a circle).
+Thus, the total number of touchings is at most $2d\lceil n/2\rceil ^{4/3}+2cn^{4/3}\le dn^{4/3}$ for $d$ large enough (depending on $c$), finishing the proof. \end{proof}

-We have seen that both in the general case and in the doubly grounded case the best known lower bounds use only Claim \ref{claim:p2}.
+We have seen that both in the general case (see the paragraph after the proof of Claim \ref{claim:p2}) and in the doubly-grounded case (see Theorem \ref{thm:doubly-grounded}) the best known upper bounds use only Claim \ref{claim:p2}.
 Besides improving the lower and upper bounds in the general case, it would be interesting to decide if it is possible to improve the general upper bound using only Claim \ref{claim:p2}.
+Also, this connection makes it even more interesting to solve Conjectures \ref{conj:01} and \ref{conj:01strong}.
+Note that any upper bound for the respective problems that is better than $\tilde O(n^{3/2})$ would also improve our bound on the doubly-grounded case.